Jesus Got A Mainline..Tell Him What You Want

 Mr. Cohen, with my assistance, plants a Gardenia bush in our front yard in memory of grandfather.
 Then, Mrs. Cohen delivers a large basket of comfort food and a bottle of wine to our household.
 She tells me it’s what is done in the old country.
 Food for the comfort of the soul and wine for soothing the spirit.
 Her accent echos Mr. Cohens.
 She is a kind lady with sad brown eyes and unruly hair.

 While digging the hole for the Gardenia bush, I notice a series of crude black numbers on the inside of Mr. Cohens’ left forearm.
 I’ve seen him with dirt to his elbows and never noticed the numbers before.
 It looks to be a tattoo.
 So, I ask him what they mean.
-He pauses for a moment, then says, ” those numbers are my phone number, so in case I am run down by a bus, the authorities will know to call Mrs. Cohen.”
+He pauses momentarily, then says, ” those numbers are my phone number, so in case I am run down by a bus, the authorities will know to call Mrs. Cohen.”
 Makes perfect sense to me; everyone should be so considerate.

 A few days later, I mentioned Mr. Cohens’ tattoo and his explanation to my father.
-He laughs, then takes a moment and sits with me on the back porch steps, something he rarely does.
+He laughed, then took a moment and sat with me on the back porch steps, something he rarely does.

 “Mr. Cohen,” he says,” is, from what I hear around the neighborhood, is of the Jewish faith.
 Before, and during the war, the one that I fought in, the Nazi’s incarcirated many millions of men, women and children in camps across Europe.
 They were treated horribly.
 Most died, but a few managed to survive and come to America to start a new life.
 I believe the tattoo on his arm might be his identification number.
 It will always be with him as a reminder.”

 I know nothing of the Jewish faith, or the Nazi’s or of camps.
-But, public schooling is teaching us about the Alamo and the Revolutionary War and not much of recent history.
-Now, I know just enough to embarrass myself, so I pledge not to question Mr. Cohen further.
+However, public schooling teaches us about the Alamo and the Revolutionary War and not much about recent history.
+I know just enough to embarrass myself now, so I pledge not to question Mr. Cohen further.
 I am sad to know my friend endured that treatment.
 The adult world is a cruel one.
 I wonder if there is a way I can remain at this age forever?

 Thanksgiving arrives with bitter cold and sleet.
 The trees drop what leaves remain, and Mr. Cohens’ landscape, within a few days, turns from green to hues of gold and brown.
 Winter is early this year, and my botanical apprenticeship is paused until next spring.
 He gives me a binder of handwritten gardening instructions to study.
 His book is much more challenging than any from school.
 I vow to be ready when March arrives.